 Day 3 begins with a full breakfast at the Casa Bella Inn.
 We will spend the entire day driving VT RT 100 (one of the most scenic roads in Vermont).
 On this day, you will have the unique opportunity to visit the Calvin Coolidge Homestead, in historic Plymouth, Vermont.
 Plymouth has remained virtually unchanged since the early 1900's, and occupies a unique place in US history: our 30th President was born there (1872), was sworn into office there (1923), and is buried there (1933).
 In this historic village, you will get the rare opportunity to tour the house in which he grew up, the general store, church, and a number of barns that display important antique farming tools.
 Just up the road you will find the Plymouth Cheese Factory, where you will have the chance to sample and purchase many fantastic locally made cheeses.
 (Plymouth Cheese Factory was established by the President's father, and is one of the oldest operating cheese factories in the United States!)
 Lunch is available for purchase in Ludlow, as we make our way to Weston's historic Vermont Country Store.
 The Vermont Country Store offers thousands of hard-to-find products.
 This store is so popular that it was even featured on the Martha Stewart Show!
 This day will conclude with a 3-course dinner back at the Casa Bella Inn.

 Day 4 begins with a full breakfast at the Casa Bella Inn, followed by a trip to Montpelier, Vermont's capital city.
 There we will take a guided tour of the State House (one of the nation's oldest and best preserved state capitols still in use), with a dedicated tour guide who will teach us some history and be available to answer questions.
 From there we will drive scenic VT RT 100 to the Village of Warren.
-This charming village features a number of small craft shops and outstanding natural scenery.
 Two of the most popular natural attractions in this area are stunning views from the top of Appalachian Gap, and Moss Glen Falls (one of Vermont's most photogenic waterfalls).
 Lunch is available for purchase at the Warren Store, a uniquely Vermont experience with great local food.
 The Warren Store features its own deli, bakery, wine shop, and gift store.
 It is situated on the Mad River, which makes for some truly relaxing scenery.
 The Warren Covered Bridge (which is within walking distance from the store) crosses the Mad River and is listed on the National Register of Historic Places.
 At the end of the day, a three-course dinner will once again be served back at the Casa Bella Inn.

 Our final day of the tour begins with a full breakfast, followed by check-out from the Casa Bella Inn.
 We will then travel North to Shelburne, Vermont, for a visit to two locations: Shelburne Museum and Shelburne Farms.
 Shelburne Museum features 39 buildings on 40 acres and over 150,000 works of art, including paintings, antiques, textiles, antique tools, and more.
 One of our favorite attractions there is the Steamboat Ticonderoga, a 220-foot National Historic Landmark that portrays life on the ship as it was in 1923.
 A tour through Shelburne Museum is self-guided; you will have plenty time to explore the exhibits at your own pace.
 Lunch is available for purchase on the premises.
 Later, at Shelburne Farms, we will spend time exploring the gift shop and sampling Vermont cheeses and other products.
 We will then be treated to a guided property tour (in a covered tractor-pulled wagon), visiting the farm barn, coach barn, Inn, and cheese factory.
 Our tour will conclude at the end of the day with drop-off (Friday 5:00 PM) at your hotel or the Burlington International Airport.